The Dark Moon - Realigning Ourselves with the Rhythm of Life

 An outward spiral of growth and evolution

-It’s really a spiral, not a circle: each ending provides an opportunity to take a step outside the circle and begin again on a new, wider circular path which will surely again bring us to another ending and another new beginning.
-And every ending and new beginning is exactly that: an opportunity to harvest the riches of a life lived consciously, to let go of what needs to end, and to make another fresh start.
+The cycle is a spiral, not a circle.
+Each ending provides an opportunity to take a step outside the circle and begin again on a new, wider circular path which will surely again bring us to another ending and another new beginning.

 Every month – every lunar cycle (or every menstrual cycle if you are a menstruating woman).
 For years, for decades.
-Slowly, imperceptibly, this practice of building up, breaking down, building up again will help you develop the wisdom, perspective, and self-discernment necessary for you to fully embody your power2.
+Slowly, imperceptibly, this practice of building up, breaking down, building up again will help you develop the wisdom, perspective, and self-discernment necessary for you to fully embody your power1.

 Please leave a comment below